GoogleCloudPlatform/magic-modules/docs/content/docs/how-to/add-handwritten-datasource-documentation.md

 Attributes are exported values that can be accessed from a data source (or resource) and are not set by the users Terraform configuration.
 They could be computed values, or values read from the API.

+If the data source has the same attributes as its equivalent resource in the provider, you can just link to the documentation for the resource.
+This avoids duplicating information that already exists elsewhere.

+For example the documentation for the `google_storage_bucket` data source links to the `google_storage_bucket` resource documentation ([see here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/storage_bucket#attributes-reference))

-Attributes are documented in a bulleted list, and nested blocks are documented in the way described above.
+If there isn't an equivalent resource in the provider, or the attributes are different, then document the attributes in a bulleted list as usual.
+Nested blocks are documented in the way previously described above.